-Music and Conversation with John McEnroe & Friends
+Music & Conversation with John McEnroe & Friends

-In this program, McEnroe mixes music and conversation - both electric and entertaining.
+In this program, JOHN MCENROE mixes music and conversation - both electric and entertaining.
 John's rock and roll style is front-and-center in this exciting program your audience is sure to remember.

 Tennis legend John McEnroe embodies the American spirit.
 On and off the court, McEnroe has proven himself to be one of the most intriguing and controversial public figures of his time.
 Throughout his playing years, his bold and irreverent style made him, for many, a symbol for a generation of "rock n' roll" athletes.
 Since leaving the court, his unique commentary and style in the broadcast booth have garnered him national Sports Emmy nominations.
 He has written two bestsellers, all based on his trademark retort to the chair umpire: You Cannot Be Serious and But, Seriously.